 Absolutely!
 All NBK Credit Cards have chip for extra security which complies with EMV standards.
 In addition, NBK Visa and MasterCard credit cards support NBK Secure Shopping.
 This is an added layer of security when using your credit cards online.

 Generally, your relationship officer should discuss the fees for your specific card with you.
 You should be aware of the yearly fee of the credit card, the monthly flexible payments fee, the overdraw fees, cash advance fees and late payment fees.

 More information in the “Fees & Charges” section for your credit card.

-Yes, you can monitor your credit card usage either by requesting a credit card eStatement, a printed statement copy in branch, calling the NBK Call Center, or by accessing your account via NBK Online Banking.
+Yes, you can monitor your credit card usage either by requesting a credit card eStatement, a printed statement copy in branch, calling the NBK Call Center, or by accessing your account via NBK Online or Mobile Banking.

 A prepaid card is a form of payment where you can make a purchase using money that has been loaded from your bank account.